Lougee Basabas

-Maria Lourdes Grace Valdivia Basabas, better known as Lougee (pronounced "Loo-gee") (born October 24, 1984), is a singer and songwriter based in Manila, Philippines.
+Maria Lourdes Grace Valdivia Basabas-Alejandro, better known as Lougee (pronounced "Loo-gee") (born October 24, 1984), is a Filipino singer and songwriter.
 She is the lead vocalist of the alternative rock band Mojofly and was a host of the popular noontime variety show, Eat Bulaga!.

 Early life

 Lougee has been appearing in print ads and TV commercials since the age of 14.
 Before becoming the second generation voice of Mojofly, Lougee was a member of Ryan Cayabyab's pop teen-group, Kaya, which released an album under BMG Records Pilipinas (now Sony-BMG Music Philippines) and one of her ex-groupmates was Pinoy Pop Superstar season 1 contestant Brenan Espartinez.
 Her first foray in the alternative band scene began when she had her very own indie band named Superlooj (which came from "Super Lougee") formed by Parokya ni Edgar frontman Chito Miranda.

 Eventually, she was referred by Mojofly veteran and bassist Ricci Gurango to become the next Mojofly lead vocalist after Kitchie Nadal.
 She had also been writing songs during her early years; "Tumatakbo", which won Best Animated Video and Favorite Indie Video at the MTV Pilipinas Video Music Awards 2006, along with "Bato" which are some of the songs she wrote at the age of 14.
 Most of the songwriting was done by her when she assumed the position of lead vocalist for Mojofly.